kubeedge/ianvs/docs/proposals/algorithms/federated-class-incremental-learning/Federated Class-Incremental and Semi-Supervised learning Proposal.md

   - Sedna is a distributed synergy AI framework, which support plenty of distributed algorithm including incremental learning, federated learning.
   - Ianvs is a distributed synergy AI benchmarking, many benchmarking example can be found in ianvs.
 However, Ianvs did not support federated class incremental learning paradigm.
 Our project will fill this gap in the ianvs project.
-  - We will combine the simulation ability and proposal a general federated class-incremental learning paradigm.

 - Propose a new and effective federated class incremental learning algorithm to utilize the unlabeled data in the edge.

   - A combination of semi-supervised learning and federated class incremental learning.